Phase Retrieval for Radar Waveform Design: Reconstruction Algorithm

 As mentioned in Section~\ref{subsec:opt}, choosing $\mu>0$ leads to a smooth cost function.
-This prevents a bias in the update direction and we are able to construct a descent rule for $\mu$ (line 13 of Algorithm \ref{alg:smothing}) in order to guarantee convergence to a first-order optimal point (that is, a point with zero gradient) in the vicinity of the solution.
+This prevents a bias in the update direction and we are able to construct a descent rule for $\mu$ (line 8-12 of Algorithm \ref{alg:smothing}) in order to guarantee convergence to a first-order optimal point (that is, a point with zero gradient) in the vicinity of the solution.
 Note that we initialize the algorithm through a minimally iterative spectral procedure described in the next section.
-The following Theorem~\ref{theo:contraction} states the convergence conditions of Algorithm~\ref{alg:smothing}. \begin{theorem} Let $\mathbf{x}$ be $S$-time-limited or $B$-band-limited for some $S\leq N/2$ or $B\leq N/2$, respectively, satisfying $\text{dist}(\mathbf{x},\mathbf{x}^{(t)})\leq \rho$ for some sufficiently small constant $\rho>0$.
-Suppose that $\Gamma_{(t)}$ is sampled uniformly at random from all subsets of $\{1,\cdots,N \}^{2}$ with cardinality $Q$, independently for each iteration.
-Then, for almost all signals, Algorithm \ref{alg:smothing} with step size $\alpha\in (0,\frac{2}{U}] $ satisfies
+The following Theorem~\ref{theo:contraction} states the convergence conditions of Algorithm~\ref{alg:smothing}. \begin{theorem} Let $\mathbf{x}$ be $S$-time-limited or $B$-band-limited for some $S\leq N/2$ or $B\leq N/2$, respectively, and $\mathbf{A}$ in \eqref{eq:Ambiguity} is complete.
+Suppose that $\Gamma_{(r)}$ is sampled uniformly at random from all subsets of $\{1,\cdots,N \}^{2}$ with cardinality $Q$, independently for each iteration $r$.
+Then, for almost all signals, Algorithm \ref{alg:smothing} with step size $\alpha\in (0,\frac{2}{U}] $ with $U>0$ the Lipschitz constant of Wirtinger derivative in \eqref{eq:stochStep}, constant $\gamma\in (0,1)$, and starting point $(\mathbf{x}^{(0)},\mu^{(0)})$, converges to a critical point of $h(\mathbf{z},\mu)$ in \eqref{eq:auxproblem} with $\lim_{r\rightarrow \infty} \mu^{(r)} = 0$ and